Last updated: 11 June 2021

 Note that these unemployment benefits only cover a part of the lost salary and are capped at 70% of monthly pay (up to EUR 2,754.76).
 There are two types of temporary unemployment:

-(i) Temporary unemployment for force majeure event i.e., a sudden and unforeseeable event occurred involuntarily and without any fault on the part of either party rendering the performance of the employment agreement temporarily totally impossible: this is the case if the COVID-19 pandemic renders the performance of activities impossible and the company is forced to (partially) close.
+(i) Temporary unemployment due to a force majeure event (i.e. a sudden and unforeseeable event occurred involuntarily and without any fault on the part of either party rendering the performance of the employment agreement temporarily totally impossible): This will apply if the COVID-19 pandemic renders the performance of activities impossible and the company is forced to (partially) close.
 Examples include companies that are forced by State order to close (e.g. amusement parks).
 Other companies not directly affected may also call upon a force majeure event (e.g. shops who have seen a decrease in clients or the suppliers of such shops).
 In the case of a force majeure event, affected employees will receive a supplement of EUR 5.63 per unworked day on top of the unemployment benefits, at the expense of the National Employment Office.

 (ii) Temporary unemployment for economic reasons: This may apply if the company has less clients and/or less demand following the COVID-19 outbreak, which does not render the activities impossible but significantly decreases the work provided that the preliminary conditions set out in Article 77/1 of the Act on Employment Contracts are met (general scheme is again applicable since 1-01-2021).
 The conditions for unemployment for economic reasons are stricter and the application procedure is more burdensome in comparison with temporary unemployment for force majeure.